krzysu/blog.myviews.pl/pages/posts/en/2018-02-management/management.md

 Agile methodologies of software development rule our workflows for a long time.
 That's very good, they have many advantages over its predecessor.
 Problem is, **very few managers understand iterative process of keeping source code in a good quality**.
 That's not covered with Agile.
 A few people understand that technical debt has to be payed back.
 That libraries, frameworks, databases and other elements of the system have to be regularly updated.
 That performance of our apps is important.
 That refactoring and tests are part of everyday work of a software engineer.

-Why there is a believe that every few years you should rewrite your application?
+Why there is believe that every few years you should rewrite your application?
 Why every change takes weeks and introduces even more bugs?
 Why none of time estimates is true?
 Because management doesn't understand *how* and even worse, *why*, to build code of good quality.
 They don't realize that it's an investment that will payoff with every new feature.

 ---

 I could add a few more points to this list.
-For example: inefficient recruitment and onboarding or hiring wrong people, wasted resources on meaningless tasks or meetings, lack of design or UX basics, that leads to terrible ideas.
+For example: inefficient recruitment and on-boarding or hiring wrong people, wasted resources on meaningless tasks or meetings, lack of design or UX basics, that leads to terrible ideas.
 But I think I gave you enough to think about.

 To sum up: great manager knows how to identify and hire right people, organizes them in self efficient team, introduces them to product, then let them do their job, keeping them away from all the managerial distractions.
 Then feeding them with new problems to solve, slightly directing with new goals and objectives.
 And never impacts technical decisions!